laszlocph/website/_posts/2016-11-28-Attack-your-cloud-bill.md

 Once ping was running between the nodes across clouds, the fun began.

 I regard Docker Compose the centerpiece of the Docker revolution and was a bummer when I realized that Docker Swarm (aka Docker Engine in swarm mode) doesn't let me control my services through compose files.
-I was relieved though when all that worked in Rancher out of the box: **in Rancher you deploy your *stacks* through Docker Compose files**.
+I was relieved though when all that worked in Rancher out of the box: in Rancher you deploy your *stacks* through Docker Compose files.

 ```yml
 boot: